-The maximum reliable mileage you can get from a F150 2.7 EcoBoost is around 200k to 230k miles.
-A factory standard 3.5 EcoBoost engine can safely deliver in excess of 250 000 miles (402 000 km), If the vehicle has been well looked after with regular scheduled maintenance and no major modifications.
+The maximum reliable mileage you can get from an F150 2.7 EcoBoost is around 200k to 230k miles.
+A factory standard 3.5 EcoBoost engine can safely deliver in excess of 250 000 miles (402 000 km) If the vehicle has been well looked after with regularly scheduled maintenance and no major modifications.

-As you well know, any used truck can be reliable provided it’s been well looked after and not abused and mistreated for several years.
+As you well know, any used truck can prove reliable, provided it’s been well looked after and not abused and mistreated for several years.
 With that being said, let’s look at some of the items you should take particular note of when considering a high mileage F150.

 Ford F150 2.7 Ecoboost Life Expectancy and Max Miles & Reliability